Watch autumn leaves change colour

 Gareth McCormack Photography, Sligo

 Visit the rugged coast of Sligo and learn how to improve your landscape and seascape photography from one of the top photographers in the country at Gareth McCormack Photography.
-Gareth leads workshops over the weekends in Enniscrone or reserve your spot on a weeklong tour of the northwest, photographing the region in its autumnal glory.
+Attend one of Gareth's weekend workshops in Enniscrone or reserve your spot on a weeklong tour of the northwest, photographing the region in its autumnal glory.

 Dingle Darkroom, Kerry

 Explore the best of County Kerry with your camera, photographing the beautiful scenery of Dingle Peninsula and Killarney National Park.
-The experts at Dingle Darkroom talk you through all the technical aspects including how to frame an image perfectly, shoot awe inspiring sunsets and master all your camera’s settings.
+Gain useful technical knowledge from the experts at Dingle Darkroom like how to frame an image perfectly, shoot awe inspiring sunsets and master all your camera’s settings.

 Escape to an idyllic forest retreat